 - Managing the business’s community and media relations

-- Meeting daily goals for campaigns
+- Meeting daily marketing objectives for campaigns

 - Conducting market research and analyses

 - Overseeing the maintenance of the company website